Botany Bay Beach, Broadstairs, Kent

 Whitstable photo by tobyct creative commons

-Nicknamed Islington-on-Sea, gentrified Whitstable was in the forefront of the British seaside revival 10+ years ago, as hip Londoners bought up fisherman’s cottages and foodies came for the famous oysters and seafood.
-The long beach is pebbles rather than sandy, but it has a salty charm, with jaunty beach huts, wooden groynes and oyster stalls at the harbour.
+Nicknamed Islington-on-Sea, gentrified Whitstable was at the forefront of the British seaside revival 10+ years ago, as hip Londoners bought up fisherman’s cottages and foodies came for the famous oysters and seafood.
+The long beach is pebbles rather than sand, but it has a salty charm, with jaunty beach huts, wooden groynes and oyster stalls at the harbour.
 The Street, a long shingle spit near Tankerton Slopes, forms a natural pier at low tide.
 Vast horizons, grey seas and silvery light lure artists, and there are spectacular sunsets over the Isle of Sheppey.
-View activities and attraction in this area.
+Why not have a look around Whitstable.

 st mary's bay photo